 From Latin homologare (to agree), from Greek homologein (to agree or allow).
+Earliest documented use: 1644.

 Some auto racing competitions require participating vehicles to be available for sale to the general public, and not be custom made for racing.
+In other words, the vehicle must be a production model, not a prototype.
 The process of homologation verifies this.
-The initials GTO listed after some auto names (Ferrari, Pontiac, etc.) mean "Gran Turismo Omologato”, Italian for “Grand Touring, Homologated”.
+The initials GTO listed after some auto names (Ferrari, Pontiac, etc.) stand for “Gran Turismo Omologato”, Italian for “Grand Touring, Homologated”.

 “In fact we had earlier this year set a date for the UCI (officials) to come here and homologate the track.”

 Covid-19 Slams the Brakes on Johor Velodrome; New Straits Times (Kuala Lumpur, Malaysia); Apr 30, 2020.